Forward Fund Project examples

 2024

-Congratulations to our 2024 Round One Capital Infrastructure Grant awardees!
+Congratulations to our 2024 Round One and Two Capital Infrastructure Grant awardees!

-Capital Infrastructure Improvements: - For more information on each Capital Project, see the CRA’s Capital Grant Round I Board Memos.
+Capital Infrastructure Improvements: - For more information on each Capital Project, see the CRA’s Capital Grant Round I and Capital Grant Round II Board Memos.

 Cambridge Community Center: Gymnasium Roof Racking System